A00453840/Load_Predictor-XGBoost/README.md

 Data_preprocess: As XGBoot algorithm requires parameters to be either in Int/Float/Boolean or as categorical values, we use this Python script to pre-process the aggregated data to make it ready to be ingested by XGBoost predictor.

 XGBPredictor: This Script uses XGBoost algorithm to predict the power consumption of the NS province.

+### Model predicts the future power consumption metric with a RMSE of 485.39